 Day 2

 - Attend your advising appointment (when scheduled).
 You will receive information about your scheduled advising appointment time from your advisor via email prior to orientation (check your spam folder if you don't see yours in your inbox!).
-During your advising session, you will meet with an advisor and choose classes for the spring semester based on your major, professional goals, and applicable AP scores or transfer credit.
-Some advising appointments may be scheduled on Day 1.
+During your advising session, you will meet with an advisor and choose classes for the spring semester based on your major, professional goals, and applicable AP/IB scores and/or transfer credit.
+Attending your advising appointment is required to be able to register for courses.

 - Use the Course Schedule.
 Look at the Course Schedule to see which courses are being offered and which sections are currently open.
 After your advising session, you will need to use the course schedule to find unique numbers to plug into the registration system when your registration time opens up.
 Class locations on the course schedule are subject to change and some courses may be offered in-person, hybrid or online.